top of page

 After Eddesbury was abandoned by the Latham family, it appeared to stand empty for a few years until the Cunningham family moved in.
 The earliest reference to the Cunningham family living there is the 1894 census.
 But first, we would like to like to explore more about the Cunningham family, and more so of Danson.

 Danson Cunningham was born on the 18th April 1841 in West Derby and was baptised in Holy Trinity church, Wavertree on the 6th of January 1842.
 James Cunningham (Father) and Danson (son) are listed in the 1851 census living in Larkfield Terrace, Wavertree.
 James was listed as a Cotton Broker at the time.
 In 1856, his mother (Anne) passed away.
+The 1861 census shows James (Father) and Danson (Son) having moved up in the world and living in one of large properties in Sunneyside behind Princes Park.
+We then move to the 1881 census to show that Danson had then moved to 31 Falkner Square and appeared to be house sharing at the time.

 In 1884, Danson marries Augusta Amelia (nee Irwin) in Dungannon, Tyrone, Northern Ireland.
 Augusta was born in 1863 in Dungannon.